My family likes to catch up on public holidays.

 One particular day, my Uncle asked me how I felt about Endowus, and investing his CPF-OA with them.
 This surprised me.

-I was looking at some reports on the Endowus website in July about their year end performance, after looking at how my own investments performed through my ILP with Luke.
+I was looking at some reports on the Endowus website in July about their year end performance, after looking at how my own investments performed through my ILP with my Investment Advisor.

 a) Has his RA been fully met yet? b) Any large outstanding liabilities?

 c) Any investment experience?
 Ideas about the portfolio?

 I gave him some answers, but the only definitive that I remembered was that my Uncle had already met his FRS/RA account back when he was 55, and he had quite a bit of excess monies in his OA account.